ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 ==========================

 When you have a cluster up and running, you may add or remove monitors from the cluster at runtime.
+To bootstrap a monitor, see `Manual Deployment`_ or `Monitor Bootstrap`_.

 Adding Monitors
 ===============